apollographql/apollo-client-nextjs/RFC.md

 We expect one of the most common usages of interweaving will be to use React's Context in a client component high up in the React tree.

-While RSC do not have Context, our hooks need Context, and we want to "open" that context as far up the tree as possible.
+While Apollo Client usage in RSCs does not use Context, we still need a Context Provider for our hooks that will be used in Client components.
-So, we need to remember that this pattern is possible:
+The most convenient way to provide that is to create a Client Component that "weaves" itself into the Server Component tree inside the Layout:
 ```jsx
 // Apollo.js
 "use client"